 Greer also has been recognized as the highest scoring hospital in the Upstate in Medicare’s Hospital-acquired Conditions Reduction Program and was named among the 100 Great Community Hospitals by Becker’s Hospital Review.
 And in a review of over 2,500 hospitals this year, Consumer Reports ranked the hospital in the top 10 for patient safety and respect.

-Baptist Easley Hospital (of which GHS is part owner) and Greer Memorial Hospital received Safe Surgery 2015 Hospital designation during the annual S.C.
+Baptist Easley Hospital (of which Prisma Health is part owner) and Greer Memorial Hospital received Safe Surgery 2015 Hospital designation during the annual S.C.
 Medical Association and S.C.
 Hospital Association TAP.
 Those facilities are two of seven hospitals across the state recognized with this designation.

 TAP stands for “trustees, administrators and physicians.”
 At the conference, leadership teams of board members, doctors and senior leaders from hospitals across the South Carolina network and look into the future of health care for Palmetto State hospitals.